rappet/kube-config/README.md

 Just use letsencrypt-prod. buypass is broken.

 # !!
 This is experimental work in progress code, untested and contains security flaws

+prometheus+grafana is broken.
+I currently use the in build prometheus from microk8s